Data Warehouse Implementation Plan

 Here’s a step-by-step data warehouse implementation process based on our experience developing custom DWH solutions across multiple industries.
 It covers all phases of DWH development – from the consultation to the support & maintenance.

-The steps in data warehouse implementation include the following:
+The steps for implementing a data warehouse include the following:

 • Gather Information